What We're All About

-Background
+Composition

-This is a reworked version of "Dave's Possessed Hair/ What We're all About" from the band's first EP, Half Hour of Power.
+"What We're All About" is a reworked version of "Dave's Possessed Hair/What We're all About" from the band's first EP, Half Hour of Power.
 Part of the first verse is rapped in an acappella version in the beginning of the "Fat Lip" music video.
-Similar to "Fat Lip", vocal duties in "What We're All About" are split evenly between rhythm guitarist Deryck Whibley, drummer Stevo Jocz, and lead guitarist Dave Brownsound.
+Similar to "Fat Lip", vocal duties in "What We're All About" are split evenly between lead singer and rhythm guitarist Deryck Whibley, drummer Steve Jocz, and lead guitarist Dave "Brownsound" Baksh.
 The song segues into the 55-second instrumental track, "Ride the Chariot to the Devil", on the EP version of the song.

+In September 2001, Whibley mentioned that the band wanted to feature rappers Redman and Method Man in the reworked version of the song, but this did not end up happening.

 Music video

-The music video was directed by Marc Klasfeld and premiered in mid-2002.
-It features the band playing upside-down with their instruments chained to the roof as they perform on the rooftop to the crowd below.
-Throughout the video, various clips of the Spider-Man movie play, and in the middle of the performance, Kerry King of the thrash metal band Slayer is featured in the music video and performs the guitar solo in the song.
+The music video for "What We're All About" was directed by Marc Klasfeld and premiered in mid-2002.
+It features the Sum 41 band members playing upside-down with their instruments chained to the roof as they perform on the rooftop to the audience below.
+Throughout the video, various clips of the Spider-Man movie play, and in the middle of the performance, Slayer guitarist Kerry King makes a cameo appearance, performing his guitar solo in the song.
+Near the end of the video, the band members leap into the audience below as the party segues into the scene from the movie where Spider-Man returns from his battle with Green Goblin with a cut on his arm.
+As the blood drips and hits the floor, the entire audience looks up, only to see nothing, leaving everyone confused.